 Real estate is a key component of a diversified portfolio.
 Real estate crowdsourcing allows you to be more flexible in your real estate investments by investing beyond just where you live for the best returns possible.

 For example, cap rates are around 3% in San Francisco and New York City, but over 10% in the Midwest if you're looking for strictly investing income returns.
-Sign up and take a look at all the residential and commercial investment opportunities around the country Fundrise has to offer.
-It's free to look.
+Sign up and take a look at all the real estate investment opportunities around the country Fundrise has to offer.

 One area I will contest is that whilst I have a safety stash of cash, I don’t usually keep 6mo liquid vs invested, so I push back on that requirement.